 - How the support team is organized

-Please note that some requests may need to be redirected to Client Services for paid consulting, depending on the complexity and time required for the resolution.
-If you are in a need of a consultancy session, your CSM will help you to arrange all the necessary details.
+Some requests may need to be redirected to Client Services for paid consulting, depending on the complexity and time required for the resolution.
+If your request need a consultancy session, your CSM will help you to arrange all the necessary details.

 The Engagement support team is available to assist customers with the following categories of requests: